rai-n/PomoCounter/README.md

 # Pomodoro bot - Counter leaderboard
-Scripted for KOA
+Discord bot made for KOA discord community.

-Count many things.
+Written in Node.js and is deployed on heroku.

 #### Usage
 Create counters with the `!addcounter name` command.